Best DIY Home Automation Systems

 Focus only on features you want, and don’t purchase pieces of equipment just because you can.
 Choose devices that contribute to your ideal version of a smart home.
 As a general rule, a complete smart home has elements of control, security, utilities and entertainment.
 DIY smart homes do well with the first three but have either weak or no support for entertainment.
 These categories are not mutually exclusive; for example, lighting plays a role in all four.

-Security – These devices protect your family, belongings and property by monitoring for and deterring intruders.
-Some examples are door sensors, motion detectors, smoke detectors, smart locks, IP cameras and sirens.
+- Security – These devices protect your family, belongings and property by monitoring for and deterring intruders.
+Some examples are door sensors, motion detectors, smoke detectors, smart locks, security cameras and sirens.

 Cloud Control vs. Local Control